Alizeeshanhaider21/Alizeeshanhaider21/README.md

 - Teamwork Skills
 - Communication Skills

-**🎓Awards & Honor**
+**🎓Activities | Awards & Honor**

-Award as the best Head Cr of Department of  CS&IT  2022
+Head CR at Department of CS & IT - University of Sargodha                     2018-2022

+Member of Event Management Society- University of Sargodha                    2013-2017

 Recipe Ingredient Ontology
 - Created and developed a perfect ontology for Chef's recipes and especially how they are represented  on the web.

+**Interest**

+Reading, playing pc games, volunteering in university events, Planting.